Jump to navigation

 The Children’s Extensive Support Waiver (CES) provides supports and services to children with developmental disabilities or delays who have a complex behavioral or medical condition and who require near constant line of sight supervision.

-Co-payment Costs: Children ages 18 and younger do not pay co-pays.
+Co-pay Costs: Children ages 18 and younger do not pay co-pays.